Nefiracetam: a Gabaergic Racetam and a Bad “Smart Drug”

 This is why it’s important to research anecdotal Biohacker’s experiences along with the human studies.
 You cannot always extrapolate what a drug will do for healthy people based upon what it does for sick people.

-Some drugs like Piracetam imbue the kind of benefit to healthy people that you would expect them to based upon what they do combating cognitive decline, but then there’s drugs like Nefiracetam that merely bring sick people back to baseline.
+Some drugs like Piracetam imbue the kind of benefit to healthy people that you would expect them to based upon what they do combating cognitive decline, but then there are drugs like Nefiracetam that merely bring sick people back to baseline.

 This is why anecdotal reports matter, and why I take the time to read as many of them as I can before I reach my conclusions.